roncli/LibWowAPI/README.markdown

    * Added guild challenge modes to the guild profile lookup.
    * Added pets, pet slot, and character audit information to character profile lookup.
    * Added minimum item level to gem info for items.
+   * Added context and bonus information for items.
    * Added list of items to an item set in the items.
    * Added spell lookup.
 (Spell.SpellLookup)
    * Added ConnectedRealms to most realm objects.